PhilippW94/Kafka_POV/README.md

 ### __2. Install SQL Developer & Load Sample Data__
 In order to manage the contents of your Oracle database, install the [Oracle SQL Developer](https://www.oracle.com/tools/downloads/sqldev-downloads.html):
-* Chose your operating system
+* Choose your operating system
 * __Create an Oracle Account__ _(you might not want to use your @mongodb.com address here)_
-* Try launch SQL Developer.
+* Try to launch SQL Developer.
 In the current version of __MacOS this can be problematic__.
 The following workarounds exist:
   * In the Security & Privacy Settings of MacOS _(Access via Spotlight Search)_ you should see the following: <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-22%20at%2009.44.31.png?raw=true " width="500">
   * Click on __Open Anyway__.
 Check if SQL Developer opens anyway.
 * If this workaround did not work, the following one should: